 Final touches and at the show

 - Don’t forget business cards – handmade ones are great if you don’t want to get them printed.
-Make sure your email address, website and phone number is visible.
+Make sure your email address, website, social media and phone number are visible.

 - Have an A4 page with your bio and a good large photo attached to your panel.
 Buyers want to be able to recognise you.
 Your bio should be 200 or so words with your artistic background, any previous exhibitions and your thoughts and feelings about your work.
 If you are giving a % of your sales to a charity make sure this is also prominently displayed.

 - A nice idea is to have a book where people can write their comments.
 Get a friend to scribble something before the exhibition so that the first page is not blank – people are less likely to write on a blank page.